GSA-TTS/usagov-benefits-eligibility/content/benefits/veterans-headstone-grave-marker.md

 - criteriaKey: deceased_headstone_is_privately_purchased
   acceptableValues: [true]
 - criteriaKey: deceased_spouse_child_of_veteran
-  label: "The deceased is a spouse or a child of a Veteran and is buried in a national, state, tribal, Veterans or military post cemetery."
+  label: "The deceased is a spouse or a child of a Veteran who is buried in a national, state, tribal, Veterans or military post cemetery."
 - criteriaKey: applicant_relationship
   acceptableValues: ["spouse", "child", "other family member", "personal or official representative"]